 What matters is how you live and behave, or how you want to live and behave.

-The Sex Discrimination Act makes it unlawful for an employer to treat a person less favourably than another person because of their gender identity, appearance, mannerisms or other gender-related characteristics, or because you have a relative, friend, or colleague who is transgender.
+Under the Sex Discrimination Act, it is unlawful for an employer to treat you less favourably than another person because of your gender identity, appearance, mannerisms or other gender-related characteristics, or because you have a relative, friend, or colleague who is transgender.

 Being Treated As Your Preferred Gender